Don’t push me cause I’m close to the edge, I’m trying not to lose my headGrandmaster Flash & the Furious Five, The Message

 Much of hip hop music & rap (street poetry set to a beat) is the storytelling of the harsh realities of life for some.
 Its music, lyrics and stories are ustilised in The Harmony Workshops to understand the root causes and link between poor mental health influences such as Adverse Childhood Experiences (ACEs), trauma and substance misuse.

-Evidenced-based with empirical research, The Harmony Workshops (formerly The Harmony Program), is a psychoeducation integrative approach in the prevention and rehabilitation of the coexisting disorder of dual diagnosis.
+Evidenced-based with empirical research, The Harmony Workshops are a psychoeducation, integrative approach in the prevention and rehabilitation of the coexisting disorder of dual diagnosis.

-Learn how to apply preventative strategies and build resilience through psychosocial interventions and develop a personal Emotional Toolkit to manage poor mental health and substance misuse.
+- Learn how to apply preventative strategies and build resilience through psychosocial interventions to manage poor mental health and substance misuse.

 A rap composition & performance workshop also offers participants with a unique platform to express and take ownership of their own personal stories & challenging emotions through the microphone.